rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/ACS Tertiary Components.md

 This page also includes diagnostics components used in testing and development.

-# Sign-In Reader
+##Sign-In Reader

-The Sign-In Reader is a variant of the [ACS Core](ACS Core.md), that allows users to sign in to a space.
+The Sign-In Reader is a modified version of the [ACS Core](ACS Core.md) hardware, that allows users to sign in to a space.
 ACS Cores can optionally be configured to not unlock if the user has not signed in to the space yet today.
 This can be used for statistics collection, as well as to ensure users speak to members of staff before starting to work.

 ![Sign In Reader](assets/acs sign in.jpg)

-# Display
+##Display

 The display is an in-development part, that provides a screen for the ACS deployment.
 This can be used in lieu of the buzzer/speaker output of the ACS Core for deaf/HoH users or for noisy environments.
 It also allows persistent displays of information in the shop.

-# Bypass Plug
+##Bypass Plug

 The Bypass Plug allows for a Switch to be toggled without a Core, instead using a physical toggle switch to connect the Switch's 5v out to the ACS Signal line.

--
-# Expansion Card
+##Expansion Card

 The Expansion Card allows for a single Core to connect to up to 3 downstream Switches or similar devices.